 You may also choose to minor in Spanish using either the Literature and Culture track or the Language and Culture track.
-Spanish professors are Dr. Cynthia Jayne, Dr. Julie Glosson, Dr. Karen Martin, Dr. Kristie Niemeier, and Brianne Kobeck.
+Spanish professors are Dr. Cynthia Jayne, Dr. Julie Glosson, Dr. Karen Martin, and Dr. Kristie Niemeier.

-- Spanish 111: Beginning Spanish I - Kobeck
+- Spanish 111: Beginning Spanish I - Martin

 - Spanish 112: Beginning Spanish II - Glosson

-- Spanish 211: Conversation and Grammar - Kobeck
+- Spanish 211: Conversation and Grammar - Niemeier

-- Spanish 212: Composition and Grammar - Kobeck
+- Spanish 212: Composition and Grammar - Niemeier

 - Spanish 213: Civilization and Culture - Glosson